Topics on this page:

 If you don’t pay a debt, the creditor may call you or write you to ask you to pay the debt.
 The creditor may send your debt to a collection agency.
-The collection agency will also call and write.
-Sometimes these calls or letters can be harassing.If you write a letter to the collection agency and ask it to stop contacting you, they must stop contacting you.
+The collection agency may also call and write.
+Sometimes these calls or letters can be harassing.If you write a letter to the collection agency and ask them to stop contacting you, they must stop contacting you.
 However, it will not prevent them from suing you.

 If a creditor offers me a payment agreement, do I have to set up a payment plan?

-You can set up a payment agreement with a creditor if you can afford to pay the debt.
-You are not required to set up a payment plan.
+You do not have to set up a payment plan.
 If you can’t afford to make the payments, you shouldn’t agree to a payment plan.